Star Wars: Visionaries: Entrenched

 This story presents the Battle of Hoth (depicted in The Empire Strikes Back) from the perspective of a young Rebel soldier, Corporal Jobin Mothma.
-He has recorded a holographic message for his mother, and the words in his message parallel the events in the story.
+He has recorded a holographic message for his mother and the words in his message parallel the events in the story.

-The Rebel troops prepare for the Imperial assault, and the Empire unloads AT-ATs and Juggernauts.
+The Rebel troops prepare for the Imperial assault as the Empire unloads AT-ATs and Juggernauts.
 Jobin fights in the trenches with his squad.
 One of his men spots a group of snowtroopers and an AT-ST advancing on the Rebellion's Planetary ion cannon.
 After attempting to reach Ion Control, he and four of his men rush to outflank the AT-ST.

 Meanwhile, the snowtroopers inside the now-captured emplacement listen to Rebel requests for ion support.
 The Rebels burst in.
 They dispatch the Imperials, losing a squad member.
 When Jobin fires the cannon, his men set it to self-destruct.
 The three remaining troops retreat to Hangar Bay Seven, only to find Darth Vader and his troops.

 Jobin and his squad retreat to Hangar Bay Ten, but Jobin is shot.
 He gives his recorded message to one of his men.
 Darth Vader briefly interrogates him, but he doesn't talk.
 Vader kills him.
 Mon Mothma, apparently Jobin's mother, reads Jobin's letter at the Rebel rendezvous point near Sullust.
 Crix Madine tells her he's dead.
-She then goes to brief the Rebels for the Battle of Endor, with resolve in the words: "The emperor has made a critical error.".
+She then goes to brief the Rebels for the Battle of Endor, with resolve in the words: "The emperor has made a critical error."